schwidom/repl/README.md

 It also possible, to run the repl inside of an deep called function for debugging or inspecting purposes.
-If it is not really clear, which variables lead to an specific behaviour, then this ambiguous functin can be inspected by running repl inside of it.
+If it is not really clear, which variables lead to an specific behaviour, then this ambiguous function can be inspected by running repl inside of it.